osrf-migration/swarm-wiki/Tutorial_9-Logging.md

 A log entry is declared as a Google Protocol Buffer.
 You can consult the declaration [here]().

-# How to run Gazebo with Swarm logging enabled.
+# How to run Gazebo with Swarm logging enabled

+Swarm logging is disabled by default.
+If you want to enable you have to set the environment variable `SWARM_LOG` to `1` and launch gzserver/gazebo:

+SWARM_LOG=1 gzserver worlds/ground_simple_2.world --verbose

+After some time, type CTRL-C for stopping your simulation.

+A new Swarm log file has been created under `~/.swarm/logs/<timestamp>`.
+Go to the content of the newly created subdirectory.
+E.g.:

+`cd .swarm/log/2015-09-30T17:35:42.085166`

+Here, you should see your Swarm log file named `swarm.log`.

-# How to parse a Swarm log file.
+# How to introspect or parse a Swarm log file

+A Swarm log file uses a binary format but you can use the `swarmlog` command line tool for introspecting the log in a human readable format.